🔁 Monte Carlo Method

-Monte Carlo method: Pouring out a box of coins on a table, and then computing the ratio of coins that land heads versus tails.
+The Monte Carlo Method: Pouring out a box of coins on a table and counting coins that land heads versus tails to reach to the conclusion of 50/50 probability. 🪙

 Monte Carlo method is the brute force of probability mathematics.
-Monte Carlo method utilizes randomness to solve probabilistic problems.
-It's most useful when it is difficult or impossible to create probability formula.
-But can be used for simplicity or if you just feel lazy.
+It's most useful when it is challenging to create probability formula.
+But can be used for simplicity, or if you feel lazy.

 var heads = 0;